mitchcapper/LogCatch/README.md

 ## Requirements
 You need the binaries: wish (tk), gawk (in path as awk), and optionally adb (for android live logging),  also the command line tool tail for incremental loading.

-### Linux:
+### Linux
 gawk for filtering, tk package for GUI, and android-sdk for adb.

-### Mac:
+### Mac
 android-sdk for adb, gawk, and tk(from Homebrew).
 From macOS Monterery, tk vesion 8.6.12(or over) from Homebrew can run this app.

-### Windows:
+### Windows
-bash, wish, gawk, android-sdk for adb.
+wish & gawk (in path as awk.exe) and for direct android connections the android-sdk for adb.

-Recommended to install msys-git ([Git for Windows](https://git-for-windows.github.io/)).
-This contains git, bash, awk, wish.
+Easiest way to get all these is install [Git for Windows](https://git-for-windows.github.io/) or msys-git.
+This contains git, bash, awk, wish all in one.

-No warranty for subsystem-linux on windows 10.
-Only msys-git is tested but other setups may work.

 ## Install
 ### Linux: